hapostgres/pg_auto_failover/docs/operations.rst

   11:53:03 50526 WARN  Enabling maintenance on a primary causes a failover 11:53:03 50526 FATAL Please use --allow-failover to allow the command proceed

-As we can see the option ``allow-maintenance`` is mandatory.
+As we can see the option ``allow-failover`` is mandatory.
 In the next example we use it::

   $ pg_autoctl enable maintenance --allow-failover